Greek Pasta Skillet with Burst Cherry Tomatoes

 It’s also made with one of my favorite products on the planet –> Chickapea Pasta.

 I fell head over heels for Chickapea Pasta after I tried it last fall.
-It’s become a pantry staple in my kitchen and I love preparing it in a variety of dishes (check out my Grilled Vegetable Summer Succotash Pasta Salad recipe).
+It’s become a pantry staple in my kitchen and I love preparing it in a variety of dishes (check out my Succotash Pasta Salad recipe).

-So what makes Chickapea Pasta so special?
-It’s made with only 2 ingredients — chickpeas and lentils.
+This pasta is so special because it’s made with only 2 ingredients — chickpeas and lentils.
 There’s no added sugar and nothing artificial.
 It’s got a whopping 27 grams of protein and 13 grams of fiber per 3.5 oz. serving!

 The best part is that Chickapea Pasta also tastes amazing.
 It’s got a hearty texture that I love and it truly doesn’t taste like gluten-free or vegan pasta.
 It tastes like pasta, the stuff you love and crave.